thisisibrahim/MedSenseAI/README.md

 - Logout
 - Private report uploads
 - Private report history
+- Authenticated report-file downloads

+Medical report files are no longer exposed through Django's public `/media/` route.

+Uploaded files are stored with randomized UUID-based filenames, while the original filename is preserved separately for user-facing downloads.

+Users can only download files that belong to their own account through an ownership-checked API endpoint.

-Users cannot see reports uploaded by other users.
+Users cannot see or download reports uploaded by other users.

 ### English and Hindi Views